SolarHorizon/rodux-utils/docs/solutions/selectors.md

 Memoization is a technique that prevents calling a pure function when the result would be the same as the last time it was called.
 It does this by caching the result of the function and the arguments passed to it.
-Since a selector is a pure function, we can use it here!
+Since a selector is a pure function, we can memoize it!
 RoduxUtils includes a helper for creating memoized selectors named `createSelector`.

 Let's rewrite our `selectBlueTeam` selector using `createSelector`.